Mathnerd314/audio-project/Multichannel stuff/Audio_Distribution_Report.md

 - The NDK NSC5083D is a high-Q AT-cut crystal with excellent phase noise (~–150 dBc/Hz @ 10kHz offset).
 - A Pierce oscillator is the lowest-noise topology for this frequency range.
 - The LMK1C110x provides jitter-free fanout to the Picos and DACs.
-- On-board regulation with LT3042 ensures ultra-clean power, minimizing phase noise degradation.
+- On-board regulation with LT3045 ensures ultra-clean power, minimizing phase noise degradation.

 **Pinout Description:**
-The LT3042 LDO takes 5V input and provides a clean 3.3V rail to the Pierce oscillator and LMK1C110x.
+The LT3045 LDO takes 5V input and provides a clean 3.3V rail to the Pierce oscillator and LMK1C110x.
+It also provides external power for the 3.3V DACs.
 The LMK1C110x clock buffer drives:
 - Pico 1 (GPIO 20)
 - Pico 2 (GPIO 20)